alac6469/Principles-Paper/FinalDraft.md

 Scala arrays are integrated into new framework via two implicit conversions.
 The first maps an Array of type T to an object of type ArrayOps, which will allow programmers to call any Seq method on an array.
 The returns of these methods will then yield arrays instead of ArrayOps values.
 And since the intermediate step, converting to ArrayOps, is so brief, modern VM's can reduce the calling overhead to essentially zero.

->If the programmer wants to convert an array into a Seq, another implicit conversion is preformed: the conversion between an array and a WrappedArray.
-WrappedArrays “are mutable vectors that implement all vector operations in terms of a given Java array”.
+If the programmer wants to convert an array into a Seq, another implicit conversion is preformed: the conversion between an array and a WrappedArray.
+WrappedArrays “are mutable vectors that implement all vector operations in terms of a given Java array”. <sup>[Odersky](http://docs.scala-lang.org/sips/completed/scala-2-8-arrays.html)</sup>

 The operations on a WrappedArray then return a WrappedArray, instead of an Array like ArrayOps does.
 And then there is an implicit conversion between WrappedArray and Array.
-Both ArrayOps and WrappedArray inherit from ArrayLike, to avoid the duplication of common code, like operations. (http://docs.scala-lang.org/sips/completed/scala-2-8-arrays.html)
+Both ArrayOps and WrappedArray inherit from ArrayLike, to avoid the duplication of common code, like operations.

 Given the two implicit conversions, there is a balancing as to which is called.
 The conversion to ArrayOps has precedence, but in some cases an array needs to be converted to a sequence, instead of a sequence method just being called on it.
 In that case, the WrappedArray conversion is used.
 This precedence is defined by the policy that: “When comparing two different applicable alternatives of an overloaded method or of an implicit, each method gets one point for having more specific arguments, and another point for being defined in a proper subclass.
 An alternative 'wins' over another if it gets a greater number of points in these two comparisons.”
 As ArrayOps is placed in the Predef object, and WrappedArray is in the LowPriorityImplicits class inherited from Predef, WrappedArray will only be used if it's definitely needed.